Natural dye from your garden – beautiful, creative and easy

 I’d say the process is similar to making marmalade in terms of time and effort.
 It takes quite a long time, because of all the simmering and steeping, but for most of that time, it’s just brewing away without much interference from you.
 We were able to enjoy a delightful lunch while the dye was boiling and simmering.

 When you judge that the dye is ready, drain the dye and gently wash the wool in a very mild detergent.
 Wool doesn’t like going from one extreme of temperature to another.
-So allow it to cool a little and also use warm water for washing it.
+So allow it to cool a little and also wash it in warm water rather than hot or cool.
 Once any excess dye has been washed out, hang the wool or cotton up to dry.

 More colours from natural plant dyes